 by Michael Hodges

-Subscriptions are invited for this significant publication, illustrating the rood screens of East Anglia.
+A significant publication, illustrating the rood screens of East Anglia.
 New high-quality photography combines with iconographic analysis to make this an essential reference book to an important period of English art.
+To buy this volume, please email the author on [email protected].

 Click HERE to see sample pages